 - (i) Personal Attitudes,

 - (ii) Acquisition of Knowledge,

 - (iii) Practical and laboratory skills and

 - (iv) Teaching skills.

-- i) Personal Attitudes.
+i) Personal Attitudes.
 The essential items are:

 - Caring

 - Initiative

 - Organizational ability

 - Potential to cope with stressful situations and undertake responsibility

-- Trustworthiness and reliability
+- Trust worthiness and reliability

 - Understanding and communicating intelligibly with patients and others

 - Behaving in a manner which establishes professional relationships with patients and colleagues.

 - Ability to work in team

 - A critical enquiring approach to the acquisition of knowledge

 The methods used mainly consist of observation.
-It is appreciated that these items Require a degree of subjective assessment by the guide, supervisors and peers.
+It is appreciated that these items ii) Acquisition of Knowledge:

+Require a degree of subjective assessment by the guide, supervisors and peers.